dasusmay/Ai-Chess-Game/README.md

 # ♟️CHESS AI 💀🔥

 A feature-rich, high-performance chess game built with Python and Pygame.
-Take on the **Chess AI**—an AI opponent with multiple difficulty levels, including the insane **God Mode**!
+Take on the **Chess AI**—an AI opponent with multiple difficulty levels, including the insane **Goat Mode**!
 Whether you're a beginner or a grandmaster, prepare to be challenged.

 ![Game Screenshot](./Screenshot.png)